 I love a good puzzle, but many cozy mysteries are too cozy for my tastes.
 I don’t want cupcake recipes, or endless girl-talk, or the inevitable requirement that my sleuth fall in love with some sexy sheriff or FBI agent.
 Therefore I was determined to avoid writing those kinds of things into my stories.
 My mysteries would stick to the crime, thank you very much.

 But I was being naïve!
 Characters are people, and if you want them to be real they need to exist in an emotional world.
 Kat got her romantic subplot, and she was happier for it, despite my earliest intentions.
 In fact, if she were here, she’d be rolling her eyes and telling me she’s entitled to personal relationships, just like anyone else.
 But we managed to avoid the cliché aspects of the romantic subplot.
 Her guy wasn’t a member of law enforcement, he didn’t show up at the crime scenes, and he didn’t do that I’m the big strong manly man; thing that drives me batshit when I read it in other novels.

 Use a Light Touch

-I spent the month of December revising Involuntary Turnover to remove some of my beginner mistakes.
-And I laughed several times during that process because I made the murderer so freakin’ obvious!
+I spent the month of December revising Involuntary Turnover to remove my of my beginner mistakes.
+And I laughed several times during that process because I made the murderer so freakin'; obvious!
 I mean, I practically walked over to the clues and wink-winked at the audience, out of fear I wasn’t being clear enough.
 I was such a noob.

 There’s a balance between revealing too much and too little in a mystery novel.
 If the clues are entirely hidden, the reader may feel cheated because they never had a shot at figuring it out.
 And if the clues are too obvious, readers may get bored.
 And where’s the fun in that?
 Over time, I’ve learned to trust my readers.
 I don’t need a flashing light stationed above every clue.